Right Bousfield Localization and Operadic Algebras: Introduction

 \section{Introduction}

 The CW Approximation Theorem is a fundamental result in homotopy theory.
 It allows us to work with CW complexes without losing information, up to weak homotopy equivalence.
-This result is one of a suite of similar results, and all are examples of right Bousfield localization \cite{hirschhorn}, also called cellularization.
-Examples include $A$-cellular homotopy theory in topological spaces or simplicial sets \cite{chacholski-thesis}, $n$-connected covers and Postnikov pieces \cite{nofech}, analogous constructions in the category of small categories and in the category of simplicial abelian groups, point-set models in chain complexes and $R$-modules for localizing subcategories in the derived category of $R$ and the stable module category of $R$, and family model structures in equivariant homotopy theory (see section 9).
+This result is one of a suite of similar results, and all are examples of right Bousfield localization \cite{hirschhorn}, also called cellularization and colocalization.
+Examples include $A$-cellular homotopy theory in topological spaces or simplicial sets \cite{chacholski-thesis}, $n$-connected covers and Postnikov pieces \cite{nofech}, analogous constructions in the category of small categories and in the category of simplicial abelian groups, point-set models in chain complexes and $R$-modules for localizing subcategories in the derived category of $R$ and the stable module category of $R$, and family model structures in equivariant homotopy theory (see section \ref{sec:app-equivar-spaces}).
+Right Bousfield localization also has applications to homotopy limits of left Quillen presheaves, and to constructing Postnikov towers in simplicial or spectral model categories \cite{barwickSemi}.

 While much work has been done to understand how much structure is preserved by cellularization \cite{castellana-crespo-scherer-conn-covers}, \cite{mcgibbon-moller}, \cite{chacholski-parent-stanley}, \cite{nofech}, little is understood.
 In this paper, we find conditions under which right Bousfield localization preserves algebraic structure as encoded by a colored operad.
 We then prove that these new conditions are satisfied in the examples of interest, and provide specific preservation results about commonly used operads.